IDE Driver (ide.c / ide.h)

 primary slave, secondary master, secondary slave).

-All transfers are polling-based - no DMA, no IRQ-driven I/O. ATAPI (CD-ROM) devices are detected and read via the SCSI PACKET command set (READ(12), READ CAPACITY(10), START/STOP UNIT for eject); ATAPI writing is not supported.
+Bus-master (BMIDE) DMA is used when a drive advertises it, with a PIO fallback on any failure; completion is detected by polling (no IRQ-driven I/O).
+ATAPI (CD-ROM) devices are detected and read via the SCSI PACKET command set (READ(12), READ CAPACITY(10), START/STOP UNIT for eject); ATAPI writing is not supported.

 Each ATA channel exposes two I/O port ranges: